luqas11/ches-pur-ofi/firmware/README.md

 For the pedals, the effective range must be specified in the firmware to make it work properly.
 For example:
 ```
 // A brake pedal works between the raw values of 730 and 960.
-// The firmware contrains it to a smaller range to add a tolerance margin, for example between 750 and 940.
+// The firmware constrains it to a smaller range to add a tolerance margin, for example between 750 and 940.
 // After that, it maps that range to a 0-1023 range to make the Joystick library perform a full range axis movement.
 int brake = analogRead(A2);
 brake = constrain(brake, 750, 940);